Special offer

 Prepaid cards

-Some employers are resolving the issue of paying workers without checking accounts with prepaid debit cards.
-You can set up cards for employees they can use immediately after receiving their paychecks.
+Some employers are resolving the issue of paying workers without bank accounts by using prepaid debit cards.
+You can set up cards for employees that they can use immediately after receiving their pay.
 It’s like direct deposit without a bank account.
-One potential issue with this method is that the companies providing these cards often charge fees when you load the cards, and employees can incur transaction fees with each use.

 Recent Employee onboarding articles